bhubie/talks/making-impossible-states-impossible/slides/slides.md

 Looking at our Model - must be a senenario some how where we are not resetting the IsLprError boolean.

 - Simple enough to write an automated test for.
 So we write a failing test.
 Now lets make the fix.
+  - Honestly - a test we should never have to write in the first place.

 -->